 Pulse rate (PR) indicates the amount of pulse beats per minute.
 In healthy humans it corresponds with the heart rate frequency.

 Respiratory Rate (RR) shows the quantity of breaths per minute.
-The algorithm of the OXY DR1 calculates the figure.
+The algorithm of the DR2 calculates the figure.

 Pulse Rate Variability (PRV) provides insight into the variability of the time interval between two pulse beats.